Mission Kakatiya

 Mission Kakatiya ("Our Village Our Lake") is a scheme for restoring all the minor irrigation tanks and lakes in Telangana State, India.
 This scheme aims to renovate 46,531 tanks and lakes, storing 265 TMC water across the state in five years.
 This is the first program to be taken up by the Government of Telangana after coming into power in June 2014.

 The tanks and lakes are dug to remove silt for increasing water storage capacity.
 The household agricultural income has also increased by 78.50% in the tank ayacut area.

+In April 2022, the Government of India launched a similar water body rejuvenation scheme called the Mission Amrit Sarovar.